 The Jomolhari Trek is one of the most beautiful treks in Bhutan.
 Trek takes you through the beautiful thick pine forests, snow-capped mountains, waterfall, alpine flowers, wildlife, scattered hamlets, and alpine meadows that lead to the high pastureland where yak herders graze their animals.
 Camp at the sites with amazing views and spend your evening relaxing over multi-cooked dinners cooked by our experienced trekking chef.
 The trek starts from Shana (Paro) and ends at Thimphu.

 DAY 01: ARRIVE PARO

 The trek starts from Drukgyel Dzong (2580m) with a short downhill walk on a wide track.
-The trail then climbs gently through well maintained rice terraces and field of millet.
-Later on we come to apple orchards and forests.
+The trail then climbs gently through well-maintained rice terraces and a field of millet.
+Later on, we come to apple orchards and forests.
 Soon the valley widens, and we reach the army post of Gunitsawa (2810m).